Skip to content

 Dr. Bondar takes aerial photographs in Whooping Crane stopover sites in Saskatchewan and the American Midwest.

 When flocks land at Wood Buffalo National Park, they settle into their preferred habitats: shallow wetlands and grasslands.
 To create their nests, cranes gather wetland vegetation and mud into a mound in the shallow water that is well disguised from predators and add a depression in the center for eggs.
-The nests are typically 0.6-1.5 meters / 2-5 feet in length, and the eggs will incubate in these nests for about 1 month.
+The nests are typically 0.6-1.5 meters / 2-5 feet long, and the eggs will incubate in these nests for about 1 month.
 Often, young cranes will return to the same areas where they spent their early years, in both the nesting and wintering habitats

 Explore more below to learn about Whooping Cranes!